Limits of self-interacting neutrinos from the BAO and CMB phase shift: Conclusion

 We construct a template for the phase shift that captures the impact of altering $G_{\mathrm{eff}}$, both for the BAO oscillatory spectrum and the CMB power spectra, by building on the existing templates by \cite{baumann2018searching, baumann2019first} and \citep{montefalcone2025free}.
 Our new templates allow one to model the phase shift for both alterations to $N_{\mathrm{eff}}$ through $\beta_{\phi}$ and $\log_{10}{(G_{\mathrm{eff}}})$ through two parameters, $A(G_{\mathrm{eff}})$ and $B(G_{\mathrm{eff}})$. $A(G_{\mathrm{eff}})$ modulates the amplitude of the phase shift, while $B(G_{\mathrm{eff}})$ introduces a scale-dependent exponential damping into the phase shift signal.
 The templates can be used to simultaneously or separately fit $\beta_{\phi}$ and $\log_{10}{(G_{\mathrm{eff}}})$ on real data or to produce forecasts for the information available in only the phase shift, as we have done in this work.
 Our results show that both the BAO and the CMB are able to constrain $G_{\mathrm{eff}}$ from the phase shift information, but the constraining power is strongly dependent on $G_{\mathrm{eff}}$ itself.
 While the BAO constraints alone are quite weak in most cases and likely will not be useful for any realistic case in the future, the BAO does provide complementary information to CMB constraints, improving the constraining power by up to 47\% with the larger improvements corresponding to smaller $G_{\mathrm{eff}}$.
 On its own, a \textit{Planck}-like measurement of the phase shift in the CMB should be able to constrain $G_{\mathrm{eff}}$ with an uncertainty between $\pm 0.15 - 1.07$, for $\log_{10}{(G_{\mathrm{eff}})}$ between $[-3, 0.0]$.
 However, for weaker interactions, it is very difficult for BAO or CMB data to differentiate between weaker interaction strengths, since it is not possible to distinguish changes to the phase in such cases.
 As such, it will be likely that in this case, stronger interaction models can simply be disfavoured by the phase shift information in any data; only upper bounds on $\log_{10}{(G_{\mathrm{eff}})}$ may be possible.
 In future work, it will be possible to fit data from CMB experiments to constrain self-interactions from the phase shift as was done in ref.~\cite{montefalcone2025directly}, although their constraints are phrased in terms of a decoupling redshift rather than $G_{\mathrm{eff}}$.
-Another small difference is that the scale dependence of the phase shift we identify above is neglected in ref.~\cite{montefalcone2025directly}, which considers a broader range of temperature dependence for the neutrino interactions than we do, as implemented in their \texttt{nuCLASS}\footnote{\url{https://github.com/subhajitghosh-phy/nuCLASS.git}} Boltzmann solver.
+Another difference is that the scale dependence of the phase shift we include above which is neglected in ref.~\cite{montefalcone2025directly} given they find it to be a negligible effect in an analysis on current CMB data.
+They also considers a broader range of temperature dependence for the neutrino interactions than we do, as implemented in their \texttt{nuCLASS}\footnote{\url{https://github.com/subhajitghosh-phy/nuCLASS.git}} Boltzmann solver.
 In their Appendix B, one can see how changing the temperature dependence of the interactions impacts the phase shift signature, with the scale dependence being negligible for weaker temperature scaling but becoming more significant for interactions with a steeper temperature dependence.
+The temperature dependence for the interaction rate is also studied in \cite{pal2025exploring}.
 It would be interesting to determine how the subtle scale dependence we have included in our phase-shift template impacts the constraints on the neutrino decoupling redshift and $G_{\mathrm{eff}}$.